 Listen to the following audio files of Kaliko’s “Extended Sets” of Hakalama.
 (Each may take a few seconds to load after you press play.)

 Note: if you do not see any audio files above, your browser may be old and/or does not support HTML5 audio.
-Please use the following links to download and play.
+Please try again on a newer device.

 Hakalama Extended Set Sound Tables

 |Hakalama Extended Set A|

 |Hakalama Extended Set E|